gnmathur/mlportfolio/coupon-acceptance/README.md

 * Passenger: alone, partner, kid(s), or friend(s)

 ## Coupon attributes
+* Time before it expires: 2 hours or one day

 Each entry represents a user's response to a coupon offer, capturing both the offer's context and the user's decision to accept or reject it.
 The dataset is included in the file `data/coupons.csv`

 ## Objectives